Nureddin al-Atassi

 Nureddin Mustafa Ali al-Atassi (نور الدين مصطفى الأتاسي, 11 January 1929 - 3 December 1992) was a Syrian politician who served as the president of Syria from 1966 to 1970.
-Atassi was the first Syrian president to address the United Nations General Assembly after the June 1967 War, a record that stood until President Ahmed al-Sharaa made an address in September 2025.
+Atassi was the first Syrian president to address the United Nations General Assembly, and the only one until Ahmed al-Sharaa did so in September 2025.

 Early life and education

 Nureddin Al-Atassi, born in 1929 in Homs to an Arab family, and belonged to the renowned Al-Atassi family.
 Following his mother's early death, he was brought up by his paternal grandfather, Judge Fuad Effendi al-Atassi.
 Surrounded by his grandfather's intellectual circles, which were populated by poets and scholars, Nureddin developed a deep admiration for Arabic poetry from an early stage in his life.

 Nureddin obtained his education in schools located in Homs and actively took part in the city's protests against French colonial rule throughout his early years.
 Despite being young, Nureddin's desire for reform motivated him to distribute pamphlets advocating for student disobedience in schools in Homs.
 However, his advocacy led to his arrest on one occasion prior to him turning fifteen years old.

 In 1948, Atassi enrolled in the Faculty of Medicine at the University of Damascus.
 Throughout his time in the city, he established his ties with influential individuals in the Baath Party, such as Akram Al-Hourani and Michel Aflaq, who were rising leaders in the party during that period.
 Atassi has been affiliated with the Baath Party since 1944.

 During his time in Damascus, Atassi actively engaged with the student group associated with the Baath Party.
 He was elected as a representative and then became the president of the leadership body, serving from 1948 to 1955 until he graduated from the Faculty of Medicine.